Berty and I seem to find ourselves in the car…a lot. But we love it!

 8. What’s Your Budget?

 It’s very important to know how much you are willing to spend before heading out on your journey.
-Here are some ideas on how to save for you next adventure, or check out the resources below.
+Here are some ideas on how to save for you next adventure.

 9. Did You Consider Extras Like Tolls, Parking Fees, etc?